section-engineering-education/engineering-education/content/articles/password-cracking-with-john-the-ripper/index.md

 #### 2. Cracking a user account password in Kali Linux

-Moving on, we will learn how to crack another user account's password using John the Ripper.
+Moving on, we will learn how to crack another user's account password using John the Ripper.

 First, let's create another user account that we are going to crack its password.
 Run the command below in the terminal.